tizianogallo/classification-exploration/DecisionTree/README.md

 | AUC | - | 0.69 |

 ## What we found
 A big improvement over KNN — test F1 jumped from 0.22 to 0.44 and AUC from 0.54 to 0.69.
-However overfitting was clear with train F1 at 0.85.
+However, overfitting was clear with train F1 at 0.85.
 GridSearchCV found the best params at `criterion=entropy, max_depth=50` — but the parameter analysis revealed that test F1 actually peaks around depth 9-10 and flattens after that, while train keeps climbing.

 Key observations:
 - **max_depth** had the biggest impact — deeper trees overfit heavily